Cerebrum internal capsule

 3. 1st & 2nd imaginary lines

-* Central sulcus divides frontal and parietal lobe.
+* Central sulcus divides frontal and parietal lobes.

-* Lateral sulcus divides the frontal & temporal lobe.
+* Lateral sulcus divides the frontal & temporal lobes.

-* 2nd imaginary line which is drawn as the continuation of the posterior ramus of lateral sulcus divides parietal lobe & temporal lobe.
+* 2nd imaginary line which is drawn as the continuation of the posterior ramus of the lateral sulcus divides the parietal lobe & temporal lobe.

 Note: